kontena/kontena/docs/using-kontena/stacks.md

 A deleted stack file can be re-upload with a newer version number.

 ### Deploying Stacks
-The following Kontena CLI commands are used to install local stack files to the Kontena Master, and deploy the stack services running and Grid nodes:
+The following Kontena CLI commands are used to stack files to the Kontena Master, and deploy the stack services running and Grid nodes:

 * `kontena stack build` - Build and push Docker images referenced by a stack file
 * `kontena stack install` - Create a stack on the Kontena Master